PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/firmware_catalog/docs/DefaultApi.md

 # create an instance of the API class
 api_instance = firmware_catalog.DefaultApi()
-datafile = 'B' # str | The manifest file to create name = 'name_example' # str | The name of the object
+datafile = '/path/to/file.txt' # file | The manifest file to create
+name = 'name_example' # str | The name of the object
 description = 'description_example' # str | The description of the object (optional)
 updated_at = 'updated_at_example' # str |  (optional)